 Miradouro (viewpoint in English) Porta’s de Sol is very close to the Castle, so just walk up there and have a great time.
 You can’t miss it; if you see any sign that says ‘Miradouro,’ just follow it; it will lead you to popular picturesque city views.

 It is located between Chiado and the Bairro Alto district.
 The square is one of the city’s favorite meeting points, especially in the evening, and if you are traveling by the iconic tram 28, this will be one of the main stops.
 Cobblestone streets surround the square, and in the center is a huge bronze statue of the poet Luis de Camoes.

 Miradouro de São Pedro de Alcântara

-If you are interested to enjoy a great view of the city and the Sea from a viewpoint located on the top of a hill then I would definitely recommend visiting Miradouro de São Pedro de Alcântara, which is close to Camões Square (Largo de Camoes), just follow the sign.
+If you want to enjoy a great view of the city and the Sea from a viewpoint located on the top of a hill, then I would recommend visiting Miradouro de São Pedro de Alcântara, which is close to Camões Square (Largo de Camoes), just follow the sign.
 I can guarantee you that this place is well worth a visit.

 Miradouro de Santa Catarina (Santa Catarina Viewpoint)

 This is a relatively petty viewpoint facing the Tagus river, mainly attracting young crowds and expecting to see activities associated with that age.
 It’s a perfect place to be, especially in the evening, a great place to enjoy a cold beer at Noobai Kiosk and enjoy the beautiful view of the 25 de Abril Bridge (25th of April Bridge) over the river Tagus and the Almada on the other side of the river.
 Easy to get there from Largo De Camoes; if you are facing the river, just follow the tram line 28 towards the west (on your right); once you pass the Petiscaria Do Elevador, make a left on R. Mal.
 Saldanha.
 Walk to the end of the street until you see the viewpoint.